 The most saturated or vivid sRGB colours are disappointingly not viewable on the club laptop.
 The red triangle represents the laptop performance against sRGB (green) and Adobe RGB (purple).

 Desktop computers and good quality well-calibrated monitors often produce a much more satisfactory output than laptops. iMAC retina displays, for example, can show a wide range of colours using the MAC P3 colour gamut which has a larger range than sRGB.
-In general recent apple devices, including the iphone camera, capture or display a very good colour balance and range of colours, and so are are in less need of calibration than most Windows-based systems.
+In general recent Apple devices, including the iPhone camera, capture or display a very good colour balance and range of colours, and so are in less need of calibration than most Windows-based systems.

 Printers can also be calibrated to produce a correctly standardized output that should closely resemble your screen view (when both are set up properly).
 Note however that printers cannot reproduce the luminance (brightness) of screen colours.